ZacharyChim/atzack/content/posts/2019-02-27--w3schools-flex/index.md

 ## Flexbox Responsive Design

-You can follow the following 3 steps to create responsive layout with Flexbox:
+You can follow the following 3 steps to create a responsive layout with Flexbox:

-1. Display the container as flex and make it "wrap";
+1. Set the *display* of the container to *flex* and make it "*wrap*";
 2. Set the *flex-basis* of each item in the Flex container to a percentage;
 3. Change the container's flex direction to *column* (*row* by default) in **Media Query**.